English Football League: 1970s

 The first ever League game to be held on a Sunday took place on 20 January 1974 (11:30 kick-off) and was played between Second Division rivals Millwall and Fulham at The Den.
 Millwall won 1–0.
 The first ever Sunday top-flight game was between Chelsea and Stoke a week later.

-Beginning with the 1976–77 season, the club's finishing level on points began to be separated according to goal difference (the difference between goals scored and goals conceded) rather than goal average (goals scored divided by goals conceded).
+Beginning with the 1976–77 season, the clubs finishing level on points began to be separated according to goal difference (the difference between goals scored and goals conceded) rather than goal average (goals scored divided by goals conceded).
 This was an effort to prevent unduly defensive play encouraged by the greater advantage in limiting goals allowed.
 In the event that clubs had equal points and equal goal differences, priority was given to the club that had scored the most goals.
 There has been only one season, 1988–89, when this level of differentiation was necessary to determine the League champion, and this was the occasion of one of the most dramatic nights in League history, when Arsenal beat Liverpool 2–0 at Anfield in the last game of the season to win the League on this tiebreaker – by a single Michael Thomas goal in the final minute of the final game of the season.
 Both teams would finish with the same amount of goal difference, but Arsenal had scored more goals during the season.

 Two clubs won their first League titles during the 1970s: founder members of the League Derby County (1971–72 and 1974–75) and Nottingham Forest (1977–78), both clubs managed by Brian Clough and Peter Taylor.
 Nottingham Forest's title in 1977–78 turned out to be the last occasion that a first-time champion won the First Division title during The Football League era, before the First Division clubs formed the Premier League in 1992.
 The next first-time League champion club would be Leicester City in the 2015–16 season, the first such during the Premier League era.